 The Boy Scouts organization has existed for over a hundred years now, and has been so successful that branches of it exist in almost all countries in the world.

-In a very traditional, old-fashioned, and quite conservative way, only boys as allowed.
+In a very traditional, old-fashioned, and quite conservative way, only boys are allowed.
 Girls have their own parallel organization, the Girl Scouts.

 How sexist!
 How regressive and oppressive!
 A boys-only club!
 On this day and age that won't do!
 We can't tolerate such exclusionary behavior in the modern world!